yoonjk/VAD-VAR-Workshop/Sterling/docs/Overview.md

 This demonstration assumes users have at least a basic knowledge of IBM Sterling B2B Integrator.
-Before proceeding, it is highly encouraged that users complete the {{learningplan.l2}} learning plan.
+Before proceeding, it is highly encouraged that users complete the IBM Sterling Data Exchange Level 2 learning plan.
 The plan is accessible to IBM employees <a href="https://yourlearning.ibm.com/activity/PLAN-C22C127B3AEC" target="_blank">here</a> and Business Partners <a href="https://learn.ibm.com/course/view.php?id=11891" target="_blank">here</a>.

 <!-- workshop version will not need video intro